anotherlusitano/vizer-cli/README.md

 Options:
-  -e, --english        Change all the texts in the app to english -v, --vim            VIM Mode for the enthusiast
+  -e, --english        Change all the texts in the app to english -m, --mpv            Use MPV media player instead of VLC -g, --geckodriver    Use geckodriver instead of chromedriver -v, --vim            VIM Mode for the enthusiast
   -i, --image-preview  Enable you to see the posters as you choose them -h, --help           Print help
+  -V, --version        Print version
 ```

 ## Dependencies